|

 known as the Day of the Dead, Dzien Zmarlych.

-2nd is All Souls' Day, or Zaduszki, when the
+next day, November 2nd is All Souls' Day,

-church prays for all departed souls, not only
+or Zaduszki, when the church prays for all

-the souls of the saints, but also of those
+saints, but also of those who are still in

-churches are visited on this day as well.
+on this day as well.

-In recent years, Halloween,
+recent years, Halloween, which originally

-which originally was a Celtic holiday, has
+was a Celtic holiday, has made an appearance

-made an appearance in Poland with children
+in Poland with children donning costumes and

-October 31st, but the true celebration of
+attending parties on October 31st, but the

-the dead in Poland continues to be on November
+true celebration of the dead in Poland continues

-1st and 2nd when millions of people from all
+to be on November 1st and 2nd when millions

-around the country criss-cross the nation
+of people from all around the country criss-cross

-smell of burning candles wafts across the
+ones.
+The smell of burning candles wafts across

-breadth and the width of Poland and cemeteries
+the breadth and the width of Poland and cemeteries

 are ablaze at night-you can see the glow in